haritha-j/haritha-j.github.io/_pages/about.md

  2<sup>nd</sup> year PhD student at the [University of Cambridge](https://www.cam.ac.uk/), working on digitisation of industrial facilities.
  My research interests are in 3D computer vision and infrastructure digitisation.
 These days, I'm also fascinated by AI safety.

  I graduated with my bachelor's degree from the University of Moratuwa in 2021 specializing in Computer Science and Engineering.
 I completed my Master of research degree from the Department of Engineering, University of Cambridge in 2022.
 My academic profile is available [here.](https://www.construction.cam.ac.uk/staff/haritha-jayasinghe)

- Reach out to me on [linked-in](https://www.linkedin.com/in/haritha-jayasinghe/) or drop me a [mail.](mailto:jmhaj2@cam.ac.uk)

 <H2> Experience </H2>